exonum/exonum-doc/src/architecture/transactions.md

 Transaction processing rules are defined in [services](services.md);
 these rules determine business logic of any Exonum-powered blockchain.

-Exonum transactions are an entity within [messages](#messages).
+Exonum transactions are wrapped in [messages](#messages).
 Except for the transaction, a message also contains a public key of the message author, a type and class of the message and a message signature.
-This approach allowed the separation of the business logic and information related to authorization within a message.
+This approach allows the separation of the business logic and information related to authorization within a message.